MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-jdk-flight-recorder-and-mission-control.md

 # Monitor and manage Java workloads with JDK Flight Recorder and Mission Control

-This article shows you how to monitor and manage Java workloads with Java Flight Recorder and JDK Mission Control.
+This article shows you how to monitor and manage Java workloads with JDK Flight Recorder and JDK Mission Control.

 Oracle open-sourced Mission Control in 2018, and it's managed as a project under the OpenJDK umbrella.
 Coupled with Flight Recorder, Mission Control delivers low-overhead, interactive monitoring and management capabilities for Java workloads.